top of page

 ON THE ROAD

-NEW YORK NEXT
+NEW YORK to LONDON

 Sonata Mulattica explores the fleeting intersection between two prodigious spirits at the turn of the 19th century: Ludwig van Beethoven and George Bridgetower.